Maheswaran007/hack-day-twitter-scraper/README.md

 # hack-day-twitter-scraper
-Cloud Function to collect tweets related to IKAE using twitter API
+Cloud Function to collect tweets related to IKEA using twitter API

 # Architecture